javiertelioz/ms-mailings/README.md

-# Siclo Stack v2
+# Mailings Stack

 Django 2.2 + gunicorn, NGINX, Mysql, Angular 7, Docker Application | Ready-To-Deploy

-Getting a Django 2.1 app up in no time.
+Getting a Django 2.2 app up in no time.
 In this project, gunicorn is used as a WSGI.
 NGINX is used as a reverse proxy server.

 ### Requirements